jambuur/APEDSK99/README.md

 The TI shield interface is the familiar design, with 74LS241's (74LS541's actually; easier PCB layout) for address/control lines and a 74LS245 for the databus.
 An 8Kx8 RAM stores the DSR code.

-The DSR is a modified TI Disk Controller ROM version with the bulk of the changes made to the various low level routines.
+The DSR is a modified TI Disk Controller ROM version; most changes are made to the various low level routines.
 CRU is emulated through 2 memory mapped addresses, simplifying shield design.
 The DSR, an 8KB binary file (APEDSK99.DSR) in the root of the SD , is loaded into RAM by the Arduino at powerup or reset.
 By optimising the DSR for reliable SD card access instead of wonky floppies there is a about 1KB DSR space left for future enhancements.

 The Arduino UNO controls the TI interface, has R/W access to RAM, can halt the TI and tries to act as a FD1771.
 Due to the limited number of GPIO pins available, the Arduino RAM interface is a serial-to-parallel scheme through 74HC595 shift registers.